nazwhale/hyko-website/content/posts/march-update.md

 **Hi 👋**

-We're currently working super closely with our first few customers, getting our product purring before scaling up.
+We're currently working super closely with our first few customers, getting our product purring before scaling up and exposing our public payroll API.

 If you'd like to be our next customer, we'd love to chat.
-[Drop in a meeting here](https://calendly.com/naz-hyko/30min?back=1&month=2021-03) and we can see if it's a good fit.
+[Drop in a meeting here](https://calendly.com/naz-hyko/30min?back=1&month=2021-03) and we'll see if it's a good fit.